Financial Services Europe January 2026

 How does Financial Services Europe compare?

-People in Financial Services Europe were much more positive than average regarding Growth and Overall Industries (Global) Wellbeing.
+People in Financial Services Europe were much more positive than average regarding Overall Industries (Global) Wellbeing and Coaching.

-On the lower side, people in Financial Services Europe had much lower favorable scores than average in Action, Equity, and Company Performance.
+On the lower side, people in Financial Services Europe had much lower favorable scores than average in Equity, Feedback & Recognition, and Company Performance.

-People working in Financial Services Europe are more engaged than Nonprofit Organization Management Europe, Hungary, Germany (200-500), and Turkey 1000+.
-People working in Financial Services Europe are less engaged than Professional Services (1000-5000), Retail Southeast Asia, Construction & Heavy Industry, and Canada.
+People working in Financial Services Europe are more engaged than Nonprofit Organization Management United Kingdom, Creative & Media Central Europe, Manufacturing Japan, and Computer Software Benelux.
+People working in Financial Services Europe are less engaged than Non Profits (1000-5000), Manufacturing Australia, New Tech New Zealand, and APAC > 5000.

-The highest scoring question for Financial Services Europe had 87% of people agreeing that they know how their work contributes to the goals of %[Company]% (-2% compared to overall) while they were generally most positive about Management.
+The highest scoring question for Financial Services Europe had 91% of people agreeing that they understand how their work contributes to %[Company]%'s mission (-1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Financial Services Europe were generally least favourable about Action, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 15% of people disagreeing (+2% above average).
+People in Financial Services Europe were generally least favourable about Equity, and were most negative towards 'I have seen positive changes taking place based on recent employee survey results' with 18% of people disagreeing (+4% above average).

 Which questions matter the most?